In-depth reviews

 Or are you looking to sell your car?

-As in so many other areas, the latest Corsa has taken a big leap design-wise over its predecessor – a car that was based heavily on a design and technology that first hit showrooms all the way back in 2006.
-Using the PSA group CMP platform – also used by the Peugeot 208 and 2008, among others – the new model is 19mm wider and 44mm lower than the previous Corsa, which makes it look more squat and sporty on the road.
-The design is nothing revolutionary, but it’s well proportioned and looks smart in the metal.
+Using the Stellantis group CMP platform – that also underpins the Peugeot 208 and 2008, among others – the Corsa is 19mm wider and 44mm lower than the previous model, which makes it look more squat on the road.
+The design is nothing revolutionary, but it’s well-proportioned and looks smart in the metal.

-The facelift in 2023 saw the Corsa adopt Vauxhall’s ‘vizor’ design at the front - incorporating the headlights and the grille into a horizontal strip.
+The facelift saw the Corsa adopt Vauxhall’s ‘vizor’ design at the front – incorporating the headlights and the grille into a horizontal strip.
 This update also added new trims to the range.

-There’s a lively colour palette to choose from, too: alongside the predictable greys and silvers, the likes of Voltaic Blue and Power Orange offer buyers more eye-catching options.
-Some colours are available with a contrasting black roof and door mirrors, too.
+There’s a lively colour palette to choose from.
+Alongside the predictable greys and silvers, the far more vibrant Voltaic Blue and Power Orange offer buyers more eye-catching options.
+Some colours are available, with a contrasting black roof and door mirrors.
 Entry-level Design cars come with 16-inch alloys, while all other trims feature bigger 17-inch rims.

-Step inside, and the Corsa’s tidy if unremarkable design theme continues.
+Step inside, and the Corsa’s tidy, if unremarkable, design theme continues.
 The dashboard is neatly laid out, with a familiar Vauxhall steering wheel sitting beside a new PSA-derived infotainment system.
-Unlike the Peugeot 208, however, the Corsa still sticks with physical controls for the air conditioning system, which will be a welcome decision for many buyers.
-In automatic and Corsa Electric models, the gear selector stalk in the middle of the centre console was swapped for a toggle-style switch in the 2023 mid-life facelift.
+Unlike the Peugeot 208, however, the Corsa still sticks with physical controls for the air conditioning system, which will be a welcome decision for many buyers because it’s easier to use than stabbing away at a screen while you’re driving.
+In automatic models, the gear selector in the middle of the centre console has been swapped for a toggle-style switch similar to what we’ve seen in the Vauxhall Corsa Electric

-As standard, the Corsa gets a pair of large analogue dials with a small LCD screen between them, but top spec models get a full-digital readout.
-It’s bright and easy to read, but the square seven-inch display looks like an afterthought within the instrument binnacle.
-From 2023, GS and Ultimate models get a larger 10-inch touchscreen as standard.
+As standard, the Design trim Corsa gets a pair of large analogue dials with a small LCD screen between them, but GS trim and above (or all Corsa Electric models) get a full-digital readout.
+It’s bright, but the square seven-inch display looks like an afterthought within the instrument binnacle.

 Sat-nav, stereo and infotainment